medusajs/medusa/docs/content/add-plugins/minio.md

 ## Plugin Installation

-In the directory of your Medusa server, run the following command to install the MinIO plugin:
+In the directory of your Medusa backend, run the following command to install the MinIO plugin:

 ```bash npm2yarn
 npm install medusa-file-minio